1. How do I get an assessment?

 2. What should I expect when I walk in?

 Upon arrival to our Richland or Lexington campus, you will walk into the lobby and be greeted by staff at the front desk.
-There will likely be others waiting in the lobby for assessments or individual and group counseling.
-Our staff is prepared to help you sign-in and answer any initial questions you may have.
+Others will likely be waiting in the lobby for assessments or individual and group counseling.
+Our staff is prepared to help you sign in and answer any initial questions you may have.

 3. I’ve signed in.
 Now what?

-The intake process is similar to other healthcare facilities.
-A patient accounts specialist will provide you with information about the cost of treatment and how we stay committed to your privacy.
+The intake process is similar to that of other healthcare facilities.
+A patient accounts specialist will inform you about the cost of treatment and how we stay committed to your privacy.
 This is also the point of your visit where you will provide LRADAC with your insurance or Medicaid information or discuss payment plans and financial aid opportunities.
-We accept all forms of Medicaid and you can learn more about what insurance we accept at https://lradac.org/treatment-programs/faq/
+We accept all forms of Medicaid, and you can learn more about what insurance we accept at https://lradac.org/treatment-programs/faq/.
+Also, please remember that our patient accounts team also works with individuals to ensure that cost is never a barrier to treatment.

 4. The Assessment or Screening:

-You will meet with a clinical counselor who will complete a screening or assessment with you and work with you in determining your needs.
+You will meet with a clinical counselor who will complete a screening or assessment and work with you to determine your needs.
 These tools are used to determine your treatment needs according to evidence-based guidelines.
-During the screening or assessment process, your counselor will go over possible treatment options and will answer any questions you may have.
+During the screening or assessment process, your counselor will review possible treatment options and answer any questions you may have.
 A urine sample will be collected to conduct a drug screen.
 This is used to assist with your diagnosis and treatment planning.
-This information will help the counselor determine the focus of services, if needed, and the level of care that will best meet your needs.
+This information will help the counselor determine the focus of services if needed, and the level of care that will best meet your needs.

 5. Creating a treatment plan is done as a team.
 Here’s what happens with your information:

 At LRADAC, we make treatment decisions as a team.
-Once your screening or assessment have been completed, your assessing counselor will review the clinical impressions/findings of your assessment with the treatment team.
+Once your screening or assessment has been completed, your assessing counselor will review your assessment’s clinical impressions/findings with the treatment team.
 Based on your individual needs, abilities, strengths, and preferences, recommendations will be made regarding your next steps in treatment.

 6. After the Assessment has been completed and the treatment team has made recommendations, an Individualized Plan of Care is created.

 Together, you and your counselor will develop a plan of care that is custom-tailored to fit your individual needs and reflects your strengths, needs, abilities, and preferences.
-The plan is like a prescription, it spells out program/treatment objectives, the recommended therapeutic services, and other activities.
-The plan includes your responsibilities in treatment, the program’s responsibilities, identifies a person responsible for service coordination and details how your progress in treatment will be measured.
+The plan is like a roadmap; it outlines program/treatment objectives, the recommended therapeutic services, and other activities.
+The plan includes your responsibilities in treatment and the program’s responsibilities, identifies a person responsible for service coordination, and details how your treatment progress will be measured.
+You will be given a day and time to start treatment at the end of the treatment planning process.

 7. Starting Treatment